godotengine/godot-docs/classes/class_bitmapfont.rst

 - void **add_kerning_pair** **(** :ref:`int<class_int>` char_a, :ref:`int<class_int>` char_b, :ref:`int<class_int>` kerning **)**

-Adds a kerning pair to the :ref:`BitmapFont<class_bitmapfont>` as a difference.
+Adds a kerning pair to the ``BitmapFont`` as a difference.
 Kerning pairs are special cases where a typeface advance is determined by the next character.

 .. _class_BitmapFont_add_texture:

 - void **add_texture** **(** :ref:`Texture<class_texture>` texture **)**

-Adds a texture to the :ref:`BitmapFont<class_bitmapfont>`.
+Adds a texture to the ``BitmapFont``.

 .. _class_BitmapFont_clear: